 Moisture Control in Park Model Tiny Homes

 Moisture control is one of the most overlooked parts of tiny home ownership, and one of the most important.
-Park Model RV Tiny Homes are smaller, tighter spaces, so humidity from showers, cooking, and everyday life can build up quickly.
-If you do not manage it, you can end up with window condensation, musty smells, and in worst cases, mold.
+Park Model RV Tiny Homes are smaller, tighter spaces, so humidity from showers, cooking, and everyday life builds up quickly.
+Left unmanaged, that means window condensation, musty smells, and in the worst cases, mold.

 The good news: moisture control is totally manageable, especially when the home is built right from the start.

 Our standard builds use R11 walls and floors and R21 ceilings, which helps with comfort and energy efficiency.
 But moisture control is not just insulation.
-It is also ventilation, airflow, and how the home is used day to day.
+It is ventilation, airflow, and how the home gets used day to day.

 Below is a simple breakdown of what works best by climate, plus the universal checklist every tiny home owner should follow.